We like to broadcast what we learn, usually via our blog.

-Revenues from Good Point Recycling provide major support to WR3A (World Reuse, Repair and Recycling Association).
-WR3A is a Fair Trade Recycling Association which is pursuing ethical export standards, and novel projects like “Ewaste Offsets” in emerging markets.
+Revenues from Good Point Recycling provide major support to WR3A (World Reuse, Repair and Recycling Association, dba Fair Trade Recycling).
+WR3A promotes ethical export standards, and novel projects like “Ewaste Offsets” in emerging markets.
 We don’t want developing countries to turn to mining for raw materials (which they use to make “stuff” for us).
 View this film on YouTube to learn more, sponsored by a grant from Consumer Electronics Association in 2008.

 World Internet Access

 The developing world is starving for internet access.
 Used, reused, and repaired electronics created the “critical mass of users” without whom no investment in cell phone towers, internet cables, satellites or TV stations could have been made.
 Extending the useful life of materials that were mined and smelted at great cost is the most sustainable way to connect the world.

 Our common sense approach to electronics recycling created the most convenient access in the country.
 Rather than pursue complex ‘command and control’ solutions, we set up sustainable recycling collections everyplace in Vermont that collected white goods.
 The tonnage collected in Vermont per capita is now the highest in the USA!

 - WR3A – World Reuse, Repair and Recycling Association (Fair Trade Recycling)